riboseinc/jekyll-theme-open-project/README.md

     # writtenin: "Written in"
   specs:
     namespace_id: "Human-readable namespace name"
-# NOTE: Tag namespaces must match corresponding hub site’s configuration entry.
+# NOTE: Tag namespaces must match corresponding hub site's configuration entry.

 landing_priority: [custom_intro, blog, specs, software]
 # Which order should sections be displayed on landing.
 #
 # Default order: [software, specs, blog]
-# Depending on your project’s focus & pace of development you may want to change that.
+# Depending on your project's focus & pace of development you may want to change that.
 # Supported sections: featured_posts, featured_software, featured_specs, custom_intro.
 #
 # If you use custom_intro, project site must define an include "custom-intro.html".
 # The contents of that include will be wrapper in section.custom-intro tag.
-# Inside the include you’d likely want to have introductory summary wrapped
+# Inside the include you'd likely want to have introductory summary wrapped
 # in section.summary, and possibly custom call-to-action buttons
 # (see Metanorma.com site for an example).
 ```